Taconic Parkway Crash

 But we can boil the essentials down for you.

-- Diane was super-responsible in her life overall, at least her image
+- Diane was super-responsible in her life overall, at least in public image

 - She was functioning normally on that family camping trip